Before going to buy the latest Dolphin pool cleaner, there are a few fundamental things you should understand about pool maintenance.

 == > The Overalls

-Pool Plumbing is responsible for the working of all the departments of your pools, such as pool filtration, pool cleaning, chlorination systems, waterfalls, pool/spa heating, spa jets/air, skimmers, aerators, auto water-levelers, drains/returns.
+Pool Plumbing is responsible for the working of all the departments of your swimming pools, such as pool filtration, pool cleaning, chlorination systems, waterfalls, pool/spa heating, spa jets/air, skimmers, aerators, auto water-levelers, drains/returns.

 Auto Water Levelers (AWLs).